Tylerus/Tylerus.github.io/_posts/2025-01-01-Albums-Listening.md

 Ruth - nana grizol
 Love it love it - nana grizol
 Tbh anything nana grizol
-Sister species - light exchanges or closer now
+Sister species - light exchanges or closer now *(important note: must listen by water!!)*
 Psychic reader - Bad bad hats
 Ezra furman - day of the dog to start but also others Old Teagan and Sara - 2002 ish
+**LOGAN**
+Live at MSG or Mr Finish Line by Vulfpeck
+Led Zepplin Illinois
+Satan i gatan - Veronica Maggio